 When it comes to advanced Android interview questions and answers, they are most likely to have more than one answer (at least in most cases).
 This question is no exception.

 There are three common situations where you would use ‘intent’: to start the device, to start a specific activity and to start a broadcast.

 Question 3: What is ‘activity’?

-A clear example of trick Android interview questions.
-In truth, this is a very simple and straightforward question with an even simpler answer – activity is the container in the user interface.
+A clear example of trick job interview questions about Android.
+In truth, this is a very simple and straightforward question with an even simpler answer - activity is the container in the user interface.
 Why is this placed in the “advanced” category, then?

 As I’ve mentioned earlier, you are bound to get some trick Android interview questions in your job interview.
 Your potential employer might want to throw you off balance with sneaking in an actual super-easy question.
 Furthermore, you would be surprised at how many people do have a hard time defining Android ‘activities’.

 Question 4: What are the core components of the Android OS?

 In total, there are five main components essential to Android - Activity, Content Provider, Fragment, Intents, and Services.